 Other middle housing types may be added as well, at the city’s discretion.
 The goal of providing a range of housing types goes beyond the three described here.
 Many others are popular in housing discussions, such as tiny homes, mixed use, modular, manufactured, and non-traditional housing types such as shipping containers.
 See Figure X for some examples, and the Missing Middle Housing website for more information.

 Strategy 3.
-Adjust zoning development standards to reduce barriers to tiny home production, and to ensure new developments of additional housing types are integrated appropriately.
+Adjust zoning development standards to reduce barriers to thousing production, and to ensure new developments of additional housing types are integrated appropriately.

 Lead: Planning Department, Planning Commission | Timeframe: Medium-Term | Investment: $$ | Effort: Moderate